MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v15.md

     As a minimum, the solution always includes the Base Application.
 The Base Application contains the objects (such as table, pages, codeunits, and reports) that define the business logic and functionality of the solution.
 The Base Application can be either the Microsoft Base Application or a customized Base Application.
 The Microsoft Base Application is the standard application that is on the installation media (DVD).
 A customized Base Application is an application that includes customized code.

     The Microsoft System Application extension includes functionality that isn't directly related the business logic.
 For more information, see [Overview of the System Application](../developer/devenv-system-application-overview.md).
 When using the Microsoft Base Application, your solution uses the System Application.
-With a custom Base Application, your solution may or may not use the System Application.
+With a custom Base Application, your solution might or might not use the System Application.
 If it doesn't, you can skip any steps in this article related to the System Application.
 - Extensions

     Extensions add functionality and features to the Base Application or System Application.
 Extensions can be either Microsoft extensions or third-party extensions.
 Microsoft extensions are available on the DVD.
 Third-party extensions are extensions developed by your organization or by another organization, like an ISV.